Seirdy/seirdy.one/content/posts/whatsapp-and-the-domestication-of-users.md

 <span class="h-card vcard"><a class="p-name url fn n" href="https://sgfault.com"><span class="p-given-name given-name">David</span> <span class="p-family-name family-name">Jimenez</span></a></span> translated this article to Spanish: <a lang="es" hreflang="es" rel="alternate" href="https://sgfault.com/2021/02/21/whatsapp-y-la-domesticacion-de-usuarios.html">WhatsApp y la domesticación de usuarios</a>.

 [^1]: Pierotti, R.; Fogg, B. (2017).
 The First Domestication: How Wolves and Humans Coevolved.
 Yale University Press.

+[^2]: Many within the free software movement dislike the term "open source" for a [number of reasons](https://www.gnu.org/philosophy/open-source-misses-the-point.html); others use the terms "free" and "open source" [interchangeably](https://drewdevault.com/2019/09/17/The-wrong-words-but-the-right-ideas.html).
+Finally, many vendors use the word "free" to refer to price rather than freedom, prompting some free software supporters to adopt the term "libre" instead.
+All this can be quite confusing, which is why I prefer acronyms like FLOSS to describe these terms' intersection.

-[^2]: See [Defective by Design](https://www.defectivebydesign.org/).
+[^3]: See [Defective by Design](https://www.defectivebydesign.org/).
 DRM is another classic example of user domestication.
 For the record, Mozilla opposed making DRM a Web standard.
 It implemented DRM support after it lost to the other W3C members.
 This doesn't excuse putting DRM in a browser, but at least there wasn't malicious intent.
 The same can't be said for the pro-DRM members of the W3C.

-[^3]: Moxie's blog post generated many responses.
+[^4]: Moxie's blog post generated many responses.
 Two good follow-ups are on [Linux Weekly News](https://lwn.net/Articles/687294/) and a [blog post](https://matrix.org/blog/2020/01/02/on-privacy-versus-freedom) by Matrix.org